DBT clinics are the perfect resources for some people but can be incredibly difficult to find.

 While important to find the right type of treatment for your needs and situation, the process can be so difficult it makes people want to give up.

-As a professional counselor who personally tried multiple therapists before finding the ‘right one’, the author is familiar with the difficulties in finding the appropriate mental health resources.
+As a professional counselor who personally tried multiple therapists before finding the ‘right one’, the author is familiar with the difficulties in finding the appropriate mental health and online therapy resources.

 In this article, we’ll list who a DBT clinic is for, and some tips on how to find the right DBT clinic near you.